Log1x/acf-editor-palette/README.md

 - Colors are automatically loaded from the editor palette.
 - Return format includes the default [palette keys](https://developer.wordpress.org/block-editor/developers/themes/theme-support/) as well as background and text color classes for convenience.
 - Default value can optionally be set using the color's slug.
+- Colors can optionally be excluded from the palette.

 ```php
 ^ array:5 [▼